yujiri8/yujiri.xyz/software/rust.md

 I first heard of Rust long ago through stray searches.
 I was interested because it seemed like a competitor to [Go](https://yujiri.xyz/software/go), which was the most recent language I had learned for a job but that I had a low opinion of.
 My biggest gripe with Go was error handling.
 But when I read about Rust's error handling, I misunderstood what I was reading, causing me to think it was even *more* verbose than Go's, so I stopped investigating.

-I think that was before most of my search for a better language which led me through brief dips into several of them but mostly [Haskell](https://yujiri.xyz/software/haskell).
+I think that was before most of my search for a better language, which led me through brief dips into several but mostly [Haskell](https://yujiri.xyz/software/haskell).
 So a long time passed - long enough for me to become fairly competent with Haskell.

 Then I heard about Rust again from a friend who held it in high esteem.
 I did a little more research and found out that it has sugar to cut down on error handling boilerplate.
 That combined with an ML-inspired type system made it sound to me like Go done right, so I was eagerly jumped in.